 And then, once again, I am slogging along that untouched white sheet of snow, hurrying through the fabulous, snowy plenitude where I will turn around, stick out the tip of my tongue at you and bow down.

-Jiří Kratochvíl was born in 1940 in the city of Brno in the Czech Republic.
-He is the author of several novels, plays, and short story collections published by the Atlantis, Petrov, and Druhé město publishing houses, and his books have also been published in translation in France, Spain, Hungary, Russia, and Germany.
+Jiří Kratochvil was born in 1940 in the city of Brno in the Czech Republic.
+He is the author of several novels, plays, and short story collections published by the Atlantis, Petrov, and Druhé město publishing houses, and his books have also been published in translation in fifteen languages.
 His stories, "A Sad Play" and "From the Pulps," appeared in Issue #12 of The Cafe Irreal and in our anthology The Irreal Reader, and "Three Stories" appeared in Issue #36.
 "Footprint III" originally appeared in his short story collection Má lásko, postmoderno! and has been translated with the permission of the Dana Blatná Literary Agency.

 G.S.
 Evans is the coeditor of The Cafe Irreal and the translator of this intensely intertextual and metafictional short story.
 These qualities of the story have not gone unnoticed in the author's native country.
 The intertextual aspects of the story, for example, and the difficulties in translating such a work, are the theme of Zbynek Fišer's article, titled "Má lásko, postmoderní překlade!
 (Nad povídkou Jiřího Kratochvila Šlépěj 3)" which appeared in 2009 in the cultural and literary review Pandora.
 The article's annotation reads: "an interpretation of a postmodern Czech story and its German and Bulgarian translations; the main problem is the translation of the intertextual signals in the fictional, literary text."